MarkGATX/README-generator/generator/README.md

   ## License

-  This project is covered under the [GPLv2 license](https://choosealicense.com/licenses/gpl-2.0)
+  This project is covered under the [MIT license](https://choosealicense.com/licenses/mit)

   ---

   ## Contributing

-  ask nicely
+  People can contribute by asking nicely and sending cake.
+Or cookies.
+Both work.

   ---

   ## Tests

-  i guess
+  There will be testing.
+Some day.
+Not today.

   ---

   ## Questions

-  If you have any questions please feel free to reach out to me on [GitHub](https://github.com/markgatx) or via [email](https://mailto:asdfasf).
+  If you have any questions please feel free to reach out to me on [GitHub](https://github.com/MarkGATX) or via [email](https://mailto:mark@lovablevarmint.com).